Charity website design for Killearn Heritage Trail

 The Killearn Heritage Trail is a community-driven project, funded in part by the National Lottery Heritage Fund.
 It is intended as an historical resource about Killearn village in central Scotland.
 Residents and visitors alike will find fascinating historical insight about Killearn and its surrounding area.

 The Trail itself comprises 8 information boards installed at historical sites around the village.
-Each board features a QR code to direct visitors to the accompanying website page.
 The commissioned website includes much more information than the boards could ever display.
+As a result, each board features a QR code to direct visitors to the accompanying website page.

 Specific goals/needs for the project